This article explores the benefits of a standing desk for writers, creatives, and freelancers who work from home.

 Studies have shown that workers who stand for entire shifts-such as bank tellers, sales associates, and production line employees-suffer their share of ailments, such as chronic back pain.

-Having used a standing desk for two years, I recommend standing for 30 to six minutes at first, until you adapt to this way of working.
+Having used a standing desk for two years, I recommend standing for 30 seconds to six minutes at first, until you adapt to this way of working.
 Any longer is tiring.
-That said, you can increase time spent standing each week or month.
+That said, you can increase the amount of time spent standing each week or month.

-Adjust Your Desk: Calibrate Your Desk and Monitor
+Adjust Your Sit Stand Workstation: Calibrate the Desk And Monitor

 The National Library of Medicine recommends considering these factors when planning your sit-stand workstation: